TensorBFS/TensorInference.jl/paper/paper.md

 # Summary

 `TensorInference.jl` is a Julia [@bezanson2017julia] package designed for performing probabilistic inference in discrete graphical models.
-It leverages the recent explosion of advances in the field of tensor networks [@orus2014practical; @orus2019tensor; @robeva2019duality] to provide high-performance solutions for common inference problems.
-Specifically, `TensorInference.jl` offers mechanisms to:
+Capitalizing on the recent advances in the field of tensor networks [@orus2014practical;
+@orus2019tensor; @robeva2019duality], `TensorInference.jl` offers
+high-performance solutions for prevalent inference problems.
+Specifically, it provides methods to:

 1. calculate the partition function (also known as the probability of evidence).
 2. compute the marginal probability distribution over each variable given